 If gods are subject to physical laws, important ramifications follow.
 Since gods must be bound by physical laws, miracles are impossible, since miracles are by definition violations of physical laws.
 Similarly, gods cannot be omniscient and all-powerful, since both attributes would violate the basic tenets of physical laws.
 Omniscience would require instantaneous knowledge of all matter, past, present and future, which is clearly impossible, while omnipotence would require the ability to break the bounds of physical laws, which brings us back to the realm of nonexistence.

-If gods are subject to physical laws, then religion makes no sense whatsoever, and praying to gods makes about as much sense as worshiping a black hole, begging the Sun to grant you favors, or circumcising your son to appease the speed of light.
+If gods are subject to physical laws, then religion makes no sense whatsoever, and praying to gods makes about as much sense as worshiping a black hole, begging the Sun to grant you favours, or circumcising your son to appease the speed of light.
 If gods are not subject to physical laws, then the concept of “gods” is synonymous with the concept of non-existence, which makes religion even more deranged.
 Then, rather than praying to the moon, you would be in fact praying to the empty space between the Earth and the moon.

 Why is there such opposition to the proposition that gods do not exist?
 Many people I have talked to with regards to strong atheism feel extremely uncomfortable asserting that gods do not exist.
 Or, to be more precise, they feel extremely uncomfortable telling Christians, say, that the Christian god does not exist.
 Rather than confront faithful believers with the hollow falsehood of their imaginary worship, they redefine “God” within their own minds as “a potential form of matter or energy that has not been discovered yet,” or “that which could exist in an alternate universe,” or something to that effect.
 This allows them to continue breaking bread — or least avoiding open conflict — with those addicted to superstitious nonsense.
 However, it could be argued that this is a fairly cowardly position.
 Either a criterion for determining truth exists, or it does not.
 If such a criterion exists, then it must be objective, and based on the evidence of the senses and reason, which precludes the existence of any form of religious deities.
 If no such criterion exists, then both everything and nothing is true, and agnosticism, atheism, superstition, religion and the steadfast belief that shoes can fly and sing songs are all equally valid.